 Jazz Ensemble IV meets Monday and Wednesday from 11:00-11:50am

 Meeting time is set by student members of the group and the instructor.
-See Kate Rosenberger (firstname.lastname@example.org) or Amber Scharenbroch (email@example.com) sign up for combos.
+See Kate Rosenberger (email@example.com) or Amber Scharenbroch (firstname.lastname@example.org) to sign up for combos.

-Director of UW-Eau Claire Jazz Studies: Robert Baca
+Director of UW-Eau Claire Jazz Studies Area: Robert Baca

 Co-Director of UW-Eau Claire Jazz Studies Area and director of Jazz Ensemble III: Dr. Jeffery Crowell

 Director of Combos and Jazz Saxophone: Dr. Aaron Hedenstrom